-Tuvalu is home to the globally threatened Hawksbill turtle which is critically endangered on the International Union for the Conservation of Nature (IUCN) Red List and only recorded on the Vaitupu underwater visual census (UVC) survey [41].
-The recent BioRAP survey also videoed a young leatherback seaturtle in the Niutao surveys outside of the actual survey transects (with a shell length of ~50 cm) [41].
-Pacific Ocean sub-populations of leatherback sea turtles are critically endangered on the IUCN Red List.
+Tuvalu is home to the globally threatened Hawksbill turtle which is Critically Endangered on the IUCN Red List and only recorded on the Vaitupu underwater visual census (UVC) survey [41].
+The recent BioRAP survey also videoed a young leatherback sea-turtle in the Niutao surveys outside of the actual survey transects (with a shell length of ~50 cm) [41].
+Pacific Ocean subpopulations of leatherback sea turtles are Critically Endangered on the IUCN Red List.
 According to a recent survey [42], Tuvalu has established ten conservation areas on eight of its nine islands.
 The conservation area in Funafuti was established under formal legislation, with the remainder set up by local communities and managed with their traditional systems.
 The Island Care project monitors nesting turtles, and a Regional Action Plan on Turtles may be able to detect changes over time in gender balance of turtle eggs.